 The reality is that in today’s connected landscape, physical layer threats have already merged with digital threats and adversaries are taking advantage.
 Knowing the tactics and tools used for both physical and digital security need to be prioritized from a cybersecurity risk management perspective.

 In 2022 we will be facing a new and more sophisticated array of physical layer security challenges, and cybersecurity threats pose significant risk to people, places, government, and commercial networks.
 According to the Allianz Risk Barometer, cyber perils are the biggest concern for companies globally in 2022.
-Companies worry over the threat of ransomware attacks, data breaches or major IT outages even more than business and supply chain disruption, natural disasters or the COVID-19 pandemic.
+Companies worry over the threat of ransomware attacks (ransomware how bad), data breaches or major IT outages even more than business and supply chain disruption, natural disasters or the COVID-19 pandemic.
 Cyber risks top worldwide business concerns in 2022 – Help Net Security

 In today’s digital landscape, everyone and anything connected is a target.
 The global threat actors targeting your company might be state actors, organized criminal gangs, hacktivists, or a former disgruntled employee seeking to cause damage.